Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 ---
-title: "Quick and dirty way of testing webhook with Python and DNAC"
+title: "Quick and dirty way of testing DNAC webhook with Python"
 layout: single
 tags:
   - DNAC